Fat-Robot-Blaze/Gloop/README.md

-WELCOME to the GLOOP.ME WEBSITE REPOSITORY
+WELCOME to the GLOOP.ING WEBSITE REPOSITORY

-This is the code for the website at https://gloop.me
+This is the code for the website at https://gloop.ing

-Support Gloop's campaign by buying his merch at https://locogatothreads.com/collections/gloop
+Support Gloop's campaign by buying his merch (coming soon)

-GLOOP 2024
+GLOOP FOR PRESIDENT